GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/thread-list.md

 navigationController?.pushViewController(navigationThreadListVC, animated: true)
 ```

-You can present the Thread List in a `UINavigationController` or in a `UITabBarController` whatever fits your app design.
+You can present the Thread List in a `UINavigationController` or in a `UITabBarController` depending on your app design.
 The `ChatThreadListVC` has two required dependencies: a `ThreadListController` and an `EventsController`.

 ## Thread List Query